Rochester, New Hampshire: Early education

 In 1750, Rochester voted at a town meeting to establish a public school to teach writing and reading to the town's children.
 The vote was quickly overturned, which violated colonial laws mandating schools in each community.
 In 1752 the first public schooling began.
 The school lasted for 16 weeks and the schoolmaster was named John Forst.
 He was paid a salary of 15 pounds and boarded with a different family each month (this family received 30 cents a week from the city).

-For many years the city followed the pattern of the first school by opening one and closing it shortly after.
-Eventually the citizens realized a school was necessary, but funding one was an issue.
-In 1783 the state demanded that schools were opened permanently or else the state would penalize them.
-A year later permanent schools were established.
+For many years, the city followed the pattern of the first school by opening one and closing it shortly after.
+Eventually, the citizens realized that a school was necessary, but funding one was an issue.
+In 1783, the state demanded that schools were opened permanently or else the state would penalize them.
+A year later, permanent schools were established.
 Corporal punishment was commonly used by the schoolmasters.

-In 1806 the school system was divided into districts in accordance with state law that was passed in 1805.
+In 1806, the school system was divided into districts in accordance with state law that was passed in 1805.
 This system of districts remained in place until 1884 when laws regarding districts changed.
 The schools in this system often lacked the necessary educational materials.
 Eventually the number of students attending school across the state diminished.
-This led to the abolishment of this system, because communities across the state including Rochester had many schools with extremely low numbers of students.
+This led to the disestablishment of this system because communities across the state, including Rochester, had many schools with extremely low numbers of students.

-In 1850 the city voted to allow high schools and the funding of them.
-However money was not actually raised for high schools until 1868.
+In 1850, the city voted to allow high schools and the funding of them.
+However, money was not actually raised for high schools until 1868.
 The first high school opened in 1857.
 The principal and teacher was William A. Kimball.
-At that time a school year lasted for 22 weeks.
+At that time, a school year lasted for 22 weeks.
 High school attendance was relatively low, and most dropped out before graduating.